rebeccachoo/react-good-bad-word/README.md

-# Good or Bad word?
+# React App - Good or Bad word?

 This simple page will get your word to distinguish between good or bad.
 The minion will tell you right away.